merll/docker-fabric/README.md

 Tasks
 =====
+All essential container actions (`create`, `start`, `stop`, `remove`) and some advanced (e.g. `update`) can be triggered from the command line as Fabric tasks.

-The following tasks are included in this package, that can be run by Fabric directly:
+Additionally the following tasks are included in this package, that can be run by Fabric
+directly:

 * `install_docker`: Install Docker on a remote machine (to be adapted to more distributions).
 Uses the latest released version for Ubuntu.